Skip to Content

 Public Domain Day is recognized every January 1.
 When works expire the previous year, they do not enter than public domain until January 1 of each year.

-Mickey Mouse will enter the public domain on January 1, 2024.
+Mickey Mouse and Minnie Mouse entered the public domain on January 1, 2024.

 Tigger

-Tigger (Winnie-the-Pooh) originally debuted in 1928, and will enter than public domain in 2024.
+Tigger (Winnie-the-Pooh) originally debuted in 1928 in The House at Pooh Corner, also entered the public domain in 2024.

 How to Find Other Characters in the Public Domain